Schedule Number 21315

 Your final grade will be based on the following:

-- This grade is determined equally by (a) your in-person contributions during lecture as well as by (b) your contributions to the course discussion board on Blackboard.
-You are expected to make one post per week (approximately 250 words) and to comment on one other student’s posts.
-Your posts can be on any topic related to that week’s course material: something you liked, something you hated, something interesting that you noticed, etc. You are encouraged to relate each week’s text(s) to the assigned Keywords.
-Posts and comments should demonstrate that you’ve engaged thoughtfully with the assigned materials.
+- This grade is determined equally by (a) your in-class contributions during lecture and group presentations, and (b) your contributions to the course discussion board on Blackboard.
+You are expected to make one post per week (approximately 250 words) and to reply to one other student’s posts.
+Your posts can be on any topic related to that week’s course material: something you liked, something you hated, something interesting that you noticed, etc. Posts and comments should demonstrate that you’ve engaged thoughtfully with the assigned materials.
 Posts and comments must be submitted by 11:59pm Sunday; no late submissions are accepted.

 All late assignments will be reduced 3% per day, including weekends.
 Assignments will not be accepted more than one week after the due date.
 Online discussion and commentary is not accepted past the weekly deadline of Sunday at 11:59pm.